Geography of Paris

-The geography of Paris is characterized by the urbanization of the area it lies within, and its position in the Petite Couronne, Grande Couronne, and Île-de-France.
+The geography of Paris is characterised by the urbanisation of the area it lies within, and its position in the Petite Couronne, Grande Couronne, and Île-de-France.

 Location

 Paris is located in northern central France.
 By road, it is 450 km southeast of London, 287 km south of Calais, 305 km southwest of Brussels, 774 km north of Marseille, 385 km northeast of Nantes, and 135 km southeast of Rouen.
 Paris is located in the north-bending arc of the river Seine and includes two islands, the Île Saint-Louis and the larger Île de la Cité, which form the oldest part of the city.
 The river's mouth on the English Channel (La Manche) is about 233 mi downstream from the city.
 The city is spread widely on both banks of the river.

 Area

 Excluding the outlying parks of Bois de Boulogne and Bois de Vincennes, Paris covers an oval measuring about 87 km2 in area, enclosed by the 35 km ring road, the Boulevard Périphérique.
 The city's last major annexation of outlying territories in 1860 not only gave it its modern form but also created the 20 clockwise-spiralling arrondissements (municipal boroughs).
 From the 1860 area of 78 km2, the city limits were expanded marginally to 86.9 km2 in the 1920s.
 In 1929, the Bois de Boulogne and Bois de Vincennes forest parks were officially annexed to the city, bringing its area to about 105 km2.
 The metropolitan area of the city is 2300 km2.